apache/ignite/modules/dev-utils/ignite-modules-test/README.md

-# Ignite modular environment test project
+# GridGain modular environment test project

-This project intended for testing Ignite artifacts separately from main project.
+This project intended for testing GridGain artifacts separately from main project.

 ## Local Setup
 To import project use Import from existing sources, use gradle option: